 No, you don’t have to be online all the time

 Early Chromebooks were designed to be used primarily with G-Suite and had minimal storage.
 They were expected to be connected most o the time.
 Chromebooks have evolved.
 They offer more storage, and most apps—from Workspace to Netflix—support offline use.
 So don’t worry about having to be constantly connected to the internet to use a Chromebook, that is not the case (more on that here).

 In 2017, Google began rolling out a huge update for Chromebooks, giving them the ability to run Android apps from Google Play.

 This opened up a whole new world of capabilities.
 Google Play has nearly 3 million Android apps, many of these optimized for tablets.
 Even the least expensive Chromebook has the power for the most demanding Android apps, and the Google Play access gives Chromebook owners access to everything from image editors to popular video streaming apps and hundreds of thousands of games.

 And an affordable laptop is important for many families.
 Frankly, that was one of the main reasons we chose a Chromebook for my daughter.
-Our house is full of Macs, but knowing the abuse a laptop can go through while being slung around in a backpack (added to her school’s adoption of G Suite), made a Chromebook a no brainer.
+Our house is full of Macs, but knowing the abuse a laptop can go through while being slung around in a backpack (added to her school’s adoption of Google Workspace for Education), made a Chromebook a no brainer.
 And she loves it.

-There is an amazing selection of Chromebooks available now, with prices that still start at just several hundred dollars and range up to the ultra-premium Google Pixelbook.
+There is an amazing selection of Chromebooks available now, with prices that still start at just several hundred dollars.
 Check out the full selection at Best Buy and discover if a Chromebook is the right choice as your next family computer.